-A student must achieve an 80% or higher on the overall Preceptor Evaluation.
+The end of clerkship evaluation of student should be completed by the designated preceptor of record online through the Exxat system.
+All evaluations must be completed by the end of the clerkship.
+A student must achieve an 80% or higher on the overall evaluation.
 A Likert scale of (1-5) is used and 3.0 is equivalent to a grade of 80, which is a passing grade for the program.
 Preceptors assess the learning outcomes using the preceptor evaluation of students.
 Learner outcomes are assessed in their entirety.
 Course coordinators review preceptor evaluations of students every rotation and if a student does not receive a passing grade, each failed component will be remediated.
 It is the student's responsibility to contact their course instructor within 1 week of receiving their grade to schedule the remediation if they do not successfully pass.
 Once competency is demonstrated, the initial preceptor grade will be entered for tabulation of final course grade.